Community orienteering event

 Orienteering is an adventure activity which combines navigating around a course using a map, doing so either walking, jogging or running.
 It’s a fun activity for families and individuals of any age, experience or ability.

-Anyone interested in taking part will need to register at The Centre between 1.30 and 1.55 pm in order to be ready for the mass start at 2.00 pm.
-Participants will then be given a map with 25 markers/sites printed on it and will have an hour to visit as many markers/sites as possible.
+To take part, register at The Centre between 1.30 and 1.55 pm in order to be ready for the mass start at 2.00 pm.
+Participants will be given a map with 25 markers/sites printed on it and will have an hour to visit as many markers/sites as possible.
 Each one found and recorded earns 10 points, so a maximum of 250 points is possible.
 But anyone going over the hour will lose 10 points for every extra minute.
 A time-piece will therefore be needed.

 If you have any queries please contact Julian Lailey, the event planner/organiser, by email on firstname.lastname@example.org.
 For more information on the sport of orienteering please visit the local orienteering club website, www.sroc.org ,or the British Orienteering Federation website, www.britishorienteering.org.uk